 A brief history of the Town Hall

-Stratford-Upon-Avon Town Hall, a most prestigious building located right in the heart of the historic market town.
+Stratford-upon-Avon Town Hall, a most prestigious building located right in the heart of this historic market town.

 Town Hall History